caktus/tequila/docs/project_setup.rst

    exist).
 Instead, you must run the command as the root user:
    ``ansible-playbook -i deployment/environments/<envname>/inventory -u root deployment/playbooks/bootstrap_python.yml``
+   Some environments may have different requirements.
+For example, an Ubuntu server on AWS requires you to run the command as ``ubuntu``, and to pass the private key:
+   ``ansible-playbook -i deployment/environments/<envname>/inventory -u ubuntu --private-key=<path to private key> deployment/playbooks/bootstrap_python.yml``

 #.
 If you created new ssh deployment keys, revoke the old ones on
    github.com after the cutover.